ravindraranwala/HTTPCoreNIORP/README.md

-keystorepassword - keystore password truststore - file system location of the client trust store truststorepassword - client trust store password secureBackend - whether the backend service is exposed as a secure/HTTPS endpoint.
+keystorepassword - keystore password truststore - file system location of the client trust store truststorepassword - client trust store password secureBackend - whether the backend service is exposed as a secure/HTTPS endpoint or NOT.

 How to send the request from the client.